Updated April 13, 2021

-We all know that cats like to ‘sharpen their claws’, but it’s amazing how little we actually know about it.
+We all know that cats like to sharpen their claws, but it amazes me how little we actually know about it.
 Yet scratching in cats is extremely important.

 - a genuine need of cats